Kyŏng Taesŭng: Coup

-In 1178 (the 8th year of King Myeongjong’s reign), a major incident occurred in Cheongju — a violent conflict between local residents and returnees from Kaegyŏng (the capital).
+In 1178 (the 8th year of King Myeongjong's reign), a major incident occurred in Cheongju — a violent conflict between local residents and returnees from Kaegyŏng (the capital).
 The locals slaughtered most of the newcomers.
 In response, the Cheongju people residing in the capital recruited a death squad and dispatched them to Cheongju, but they failed, and over 100 were killed.
 Kyŏng Taesŭng, serving as an inspector general with General Pak Sunp'il, failed to resolve the conflict and were dismissed from their posts.
 His resentment toward the regime deepened.
-Chŏng Chung-bu’s regime was losing public support.
-His son Chŏng Kyun tried to marry a princess against the king’s will, and his son-in-law, Song Yu-in, demoted respected officials out of jealousy.
+Chŏng Chungbu's regime was losing public support.
+His son Chŏng Kyun tried to marry a princess against the king's will, and his son-in-law, Song Yu-in, demoted respected officials out of jealousy.
 These events alienated many court officials, prompting Kyŏng Taesŭng to act.

 In September 1179, during a night vigil at the Tripiṭaka assembly, Kyŏng Taesŭng, and Hŏ Sŭng — trusted by Chŏng Kyun — killed him inside the palace.
 This was the signal for Kyŏng Taesŭng and a 30-man death squad to storm the palace.
 They killed high officials and others on sight.
 King Myeongjong was shocked but calmed once Kyŏng explained his intentions.
 The king even served them wine in support.
-Kyŏng persuaded the king to dispatch the royal guards, Hŏ Sŭng of the Kyŏllyong army and others to arrest Chŏng Chung-bu, his son Chŏng Kyun, and Song Yu-in thereby seizing power.
+Kyŏng persuaded the king to dispatch the royal guards, Hŏ Sŭng of the Kyŏllyong army and others to arrest Chŏng Chungbu, his son Chŏng Kyun, and Song Yu-in thereby seizing power.
 They were beheaded and their heads displayed in public.

-When congratulated by officials, Kyŏng Taesŭng reportedly replied, “How can I accept congratulations when the regicide is still alive?” — a reference to Yi Ŭimin, who had killed the former King Uijong.
-This statement was seen as rejecting not only the military regime but perhaps even Myeongjong’s legitimacy.
+When congratulated by officials, Kyŏng Taesŭng reportedly replied, "How can I accept congratulations when the regicide is still alive?" — a reference to Yi Ŭimin, who had killed the former King Uijong.
+This statement was seen as rejecting not only the military regime but perhaps even Myeongjong's legitimacy.
 When the king suggested appointing a military official as royal transmitter, Kyŏng objected, saying only Confucian scholars should fill that role.

 Thus, from the beginning, Kyŏng Taesŭng presented himself as a restorer of legitimate rule, in contrast to previous military leaders.